fluthjs/fluth-vue/packages/core/useFetch/docs/use.en.md

 const { loading, error, data } = useFetch(url);
 ```

-### Asynchronous Usage
+## Async Usage

-`useFetch` can also be awaited just like a normal fetch.
-Note that whenever a component is asynchronous, whatever component that uses
-it must wrap the component in a `<Suspense>` tag.
-You can read more about the suspense api in the [Official Vue 3 Docs](https://vuejs.org/guide/built-ins/suspense.html)
+`useFetch` can also be awaited like a normal fetch.
+Note that when a component is async, any component using it must be wrapped with `<Suspense>` tags.
+You can learn more about the suspense API in the [Vue 3 official documentation](https://vuejs.org/guide/built-ins/suspense.html).

 ```ts
 import { useFetch } from "fluth-vue";